Search

 Nurse holding Zach's hand (age) as he's smiling in a hospital bed

-Arm and Hand Function
+Arm & Hand Function

 Hand function is affected in more than 60% of individuals with cerebral palsy to some degree.
 In milder types of CP, this may only mean a little bit of weakness in hands and fingers.
 In more severe cases, people may not be able to adequately use one of both of their hands.
 Treatments targeting upper limb function aim to improve functional abilities, promote functional independence, and/or reduce muscle tone.